Climate of Azerbaijan: Geography

-Azerbaijan is situated on the northern extremity of the subtropical zone, in the southeastern part of the Caucasus and the northwestern part of the Iranian plateau.
-The complicated geographical location and landscape, the proximity of the Caspian Sea, the effect of the sun's radiation, air masses of different origin, etc., contribute to its climatological diversity.
+Azerbaijan is situated at the northern extremity of the subtropical zone, in the southeastern part of the Caucasus and the northwestern part of the Iranian plateau.
+The complicated geographical location and landscape, the proximity of the Caspian Sea, the effect of the sun's radiation, and air masses of different origin, etc., contribute to its climatological diversity.

 Landscape

-As a predominantly mountainous country, Azerbaijan is surrounded by the Greater Caucasus, Lesser Caucasus, Talysh and North Iranian Mountains.
-The Kur-Araz Lowland, between the Greater and Lesser Caucasus, stretches to the Caspian Sea in the eastern part of the country.
-The Greater Caucasus, situated in the north of the country and stretching from the northwest to the southeast, protects the country from direct influences of northern cold air masses.
-That leads to the formation of a subtropical climate on most of the foothills and plains of the country.
+As a predominantly mountainous country, Azerbaijan is surrounded by the Greater Caucasus, Lesser Caucasus, Talysh, and North Iranian Mountains.
+The Kur-Araz Lowland, located between the Greater and Lesser Caucasus, stretches to the Caspian Sea in the eastern part of the country.
+The Greater Caucasus, situated in the north of the country and stretching from the northwest to the southeast, protects the country from the direct influences of northern cold air masses.
+This leads to the formation of a subtropical climate on most of the foothills and plains of the country.
 Other mountain chains surrounding the country also impact air circulation.
-The complexity of the landscape causes nonuniform formation of climatic zones and creates vertical climate zones.
+The complexity of the landscape causes a nonuniform formation of climatic zones and creates vertical climate zones.

 Solar radiation

 Sunsets in Azerbaijan are often very colorful.

 The Azerbaijani plains and foothills have high insolation rates.
 The sun shines for 2,200 to 2,400 hours annually on the Kur-Araz lowland, Apsheron peninsula and other plains and foothills, and 2,600 to 2,800 hours on the plains around the Araz river in the Nakhchivan region.
 Due to increased cloudiness in the mountainous regions, those areas receive only 1,900 to 2,200 hours of direct sunlight.

-Bright sun shines 2,200 to 2,500 hours a year at altitudes over 3000 m.
+Bright sunlight shines 2,200 to 2,500 hours a year at altitudes over 3000 m.
 The total annual radiation equals 128–132 kcal/cm^{2} (118–122 kWh/ft^{2}).
 Toward the mountains, it declines to 120–124 kcal/cm^{2} (109–113 kWh/ft^{2}), at an altitude of 500 to 600 m above sea level, then gradually increases and reaches 140–150 kcal/cm^{2} (129–139 kWh/ft^{2}) at altitudes above 3000 m in the Greater and Lesser Caucasus.

 The total amount of solar radiation affecting the Araz plains in Nakhchivan totals 148–150 kcal/cm^{2} (137–139 kWh/ft^{2}).
 It increases in the mountains, reaching 152–160 kcal/cm^{2} (140–148 kWh/ft^{2}).
 The solar radiation on the country's plains and foothills amounts to 40–50 kcal/cm^{2} (37–46 kWh/ft^{2}); in Lenkoran, 50–60 kcal/cm^{2} (46–55 kWh/ft^{2}); in the mountains, 15–25 kcal/cm^{2} (14–23 kWh/ft^{2}).